Introduction to Class Diagram

 3. Directed Association

 This is a one-directional relationship in a class diagram that ensures the flow of control from one to another classifier.
 The navigability is specified by one of the association ends.
 The relationship between two classifiers could be described by naming any association.
-The direction of navigation is indicated by an arrow.
+An arrow indicates the direction of navigation.

 The below example shows an arrowhead relationship between the container and the contained.